kader-yetim/lung-cancer-histopatholoy-dataset/README.md

 ## ✔️ lung-cancer-histopatholoy-dataset

-The Lung Cancer Histopathology Dataset is a curated collection of H&E-stained whole-slide images (WSIs) of lung tissue, obtained from the Medical Pathology Department of Kocaeli University, Faculty of Medicine.
+The Lung Cancer Histopathology Dataset was assembled from H&E-stained whole slide images (WSI) obtained from the Department of Medical Pathology, Faculty of Medicine, Kocaeli University.

 This dataset contains histopathological lung tissue WSI images categorized into **two main classes**: